GITxINIT/course/01. Git gud at solo git/README.md

   - How do I get git running on my machine?
   - Do I need a github or a gitlab profile?
   - How to configure your name and email for git
+  - The command line
+    - Reasons to use the command line
+    - A few examples of command line usage
   - What is a git repository and how do I do stuff with it:
     - How do I make one
     - How can I get an existing one